 - If you are approaching 90 days in Italy, we go with you to obtain a permesso di soggiorno in attesa di cittadinanza (permit to stay while awaiting citizenship).
 This step keeps you legal to remain in Italy past the 90-day mark.

 - After confirmation of citizenship, we take you for your carta d’identità (Italian ID card), passport, and tessera sanitaria (health insurance card).

 Time Frame For Residency

-Though it can take far less time to file your application in Italy, we’ve found six months to be the “sweet spot” for two reasons:
+Though it can take far less time to file your application in Italy than at the Italian consulates abroad, we’ve found staying the entire time until you are recognized makes sense for three reasons:

 - Applying in Italy is a significant financial commitment at first.
 It is customary to pay at least 3-4 months’ rent upfront just to get the keys to your apartment.
 You receive a large portion of this money back when you leave, but you need three months’ notice to break a rental contract in Italy.
 Budgeting for at least six months means that you can recover some of the initial financial investment over time.